rgolang/rgo/SYNTAX.md

 TODO: fill in the missing symbols below, provide `negex` (nested regex), explain why this symbol is used and the pros/cons.

 `a` keyword `a`
 `1` number `1`
 ` ` currying
 `<` move
 * Move memory operator, assembly `MOV`
 * TODO: verify if the assembly example matches
-`>`
+`>` quote if the first character of an expression
-* Undefined TODO: maybe define it as a tree accessor for channels?
+* TODO: maybe define it as a tree accessor for channels?
 Breadcrumbs?
 `:` define a keyword
 `;` nest a list
 `,` make a list